zdcwork/HEOM-QUICK2/README.md

        HEOM-QUICK2 generates a series of "TAPE_(tt).resume" files which records the intermediate results of RDO&ADOs during time propagation in Ex3.
-       To evaluate time-dependent linear response properties of the system, we should rename one of "TAPE_(tt).resume" as "TAPE.resume" before the HEOM-QUICK2 calculation.
+       To evaluate time-dependent linear response properties of the system, we should we should backup "TAPE_(tt).resume" files in Ex3 and rename one of "TAPE_(tt).resume" as "TAPE.resume" before the HEOM-QUICK2 calculation.
        The bath correlation functions by the Prony fitting spectrum decomposition scheme and truncate the hierarchy by the adiabatic scheme.